 definition of collective resistance beyond the scope of formalized

 protest (and strategic outcomes) to include and examine everyday forms

 and lived experience of resistance and dissent.
-This course fulfills
+Part of the Human

 ANT 430 - Issues in Contemporary Anthropology